Modapto/notification-center/README.md

 Notification Center is connected with User Inteface, Production Knowledge Base and Message Bus to facilitate such operations.

 It is based on Java Spring Boot framework utilizing Java 21.
+At the moment all endpoints require no authentication - JWT tokens / CSRF token.

 ## Table of Contents